spinach/GDImage/README.md

 ## TODOs
 - Handle error cases (when image cannot be found).
 Can offer an errorHandler in the method
 - Provide onCompleteHandler
+- [x] Create workspace containing Demo and Library
-- Write to Store Asynchronously
+- [x] Write to Store Asynchronously
 - Test with more image formats
 - Write tests
 - Provide placeholer image capabilities